Can a Debt Collector Threaten You?

-Section 1692e(5): “The threat to take any action that cannot legally be taken or that is not intended to be taken.”
+• Section 1692e(5): Prohibits threats to take action that cannot legally be taken or is not actually intended.1

 Can a Debt Collector Threaten to Sue Me?

-• The creditor doesn’t have a track record of suing
+• The agency does not have a history of suing consumers.

 Can a Debt Collector Threaten to Report Me to a Credit Bureau?